 How does this tie back into a 5-10 year roadmap?
 Technical skills come and go, I wouldn’t put too many eggs into one basket.
 Technology moves too fast to anchor on to one language/framework/tool.
 Getting good at learning is far more important.

 Where I think you, as an individual, can make the most impact is to learn how to build systems and design automation in a way that lends itself to hitting goal #2 above.
 It’s not easy.
 It’s more than just gathering data – it’s about gathering the right data and asking the right questions so you can apply ML to answer them.

 That’s it for now!

-Thanks for reading and if you’re interested, you can find James and myself at our Salesforce Discord Community Exchange on Discord.
+Thanks for reading!
+You can find James and myself in the Salesforce Discord Community Exchange.